 This disease is caused by a complex interaction between genetic, environmental and behavioral factors that can vary significantly from person to person.

-My Son is on Drugs How Can I Help Him?
+My Son is a Drug Addict, How Can I Help Him?

 One of the mistakes parents make is trying to assume the role of doctor, therapist, and friend.
 Being caught up in your son’s problem is unlikely to make the situation any better and will likely cause problems in your own life.
-The impact this disease has on a family can’t be underestimated.
-You should never feel guilty because you’re overwhelmed and exhausted, either.
-Substance abuse breaks the hearts of loved ones as much as it ruins the lives of those directly affected.
+The impact this disease has on you and the rest of your family can’t be underestimated.
+You should never feel guilty because you’re overwhelmed with making your own decisions and exhausted, either.
+Drug addiction breaks the hearts of loved ones like family members as much as it ruins the lives of those directly affected.

-The best way you can help your son is by gently persuading him to seek professional addiction treatment.
+The best way you can help your son is by gently persuading him to seek professional addiction treatment options.
 You may not realize it, but anything else is likely to make the problem worse.
-The nature of this illness means your child is likely to have developed deceptive or manipulative strategies to hide his substance abuse and protect his habit.
+The nature of this illness means your young adult child is likely to have developed deceptive or manipulative strategies to hide his substance use disorder and protect his habit.
 Don’t take this behavior personally; it’s common in addicts, and they’re usually lying to themselves as well.

 It’s important not to get too tangled up in this mess.
 Adult children and teenagers are highly likely to rebel against their parents for no other reason than the sake of rebellion.
 This can make your efforts feel like a giant waste of time and leave you feeling worthless.
 If you’re constantly asking about your son’s problem, giving advice and telling him what to do, it will probably go in one ear and out the other.
 Just let him know you are there for him if he needs to talk and how much you love and care about him.